gbinal/slash-developer-kit-2/README.md

 Each agency's web presence offers different material that may be of interest to potential developers, such as a Maps hub or Open Government page.
 Including these links on the developer homepage provides grows the cross-ties between the teams behind each esections and helps site visitors to more readily understand the wider context of the agency's offerings and strategic direction.

 #Blog/Microblog
 In order to deepen both interest and trust in your agency's API efforts, your agency's developer outreach should include program updates such as announcments of new initiatives and program updates such as planned downtime.
-Depending on how much information
+Depending on how much information the agency is generating, it may be better to create a category on the agency blog that distinguishes these posts or an entire independent agency blog to house the material.
+Regardless, it is best to link directly to the cateogry or blog from the developer hub.
+Similarly, your team may prefer to set up a standalone twitter account for the API and developer announcements, either as a complement to a blog (category)or in lieu of it.
+An important aspect to each of these models, though, is the ability of developers to subscribe or otherwise follow a reliable channel for news that impacts their development efforts.

 ##Public Feedback Mechanism
 Having a set of front-facing feedback mechanisms promotes an open and productive relationship between public developers and the agency.
 When used to supplement other feedback mechanisms, this approach encourages greater public interest,